 Did you know that 90% of consumers expect a consistent experience across all marketing platforms?
 A brand strategy makes sure that will happen.

-The term brand strategy refers to “a detailed plan for developing and marketing a brand”.
+A brand strategy is “a detailed plan for developing and marketing a brand”.

 A brand strategy is like a compass for your business.
-It keeps you focused on the activities that will have the biggest impact on your business’s growth.
+It keeps you focused on the activities that will make the biggest impact on your business’s growth.
 It also simplifies the decision-making process.

 If something doesn’t align with your brand’s purpose, mission, or goals, then it’s best to avoid it.